twrule/runnersMatch/README.md

 -------------------------------------------------------------------------------

-To run the site exit the src folder (so you're in runners-match-revised) and then type "npm start" in the command line to get ther server running.
-Your default browser should automatically open up and load the site within a couple minutes and if it does not simply type "localhost:3000" into the URL of the browser of your choice to access the site
+To run the site exit the src folder and then run the following in the command line to get the server running: npm start

+Your default browser should automatically open up and load the site and if it seems to take to long, type "localhost:3000" into your browser's URL.

+Once you are finished and want to close the server press "ctrl + 'c'" on your command line.

 The plan for this project is to create a web application that is able to gather data from users about their running experience and match them up with potential training partners.